 Home Birth Series Information

-*This series is ideal for families with due dates between mid-May and mid-July.*
+*This series is ideal for families with due dates between mid-September and mid-November.*

-*This series is ideal for families with due dates between mid-July and mid-September.*
+*This series is ideal for families with due dates between mid-November and mid-January.*

 Location: The Sonatina Center, 750 Central Avenue, Unit U, Dover, NH 03820